Loading...

 • You can try smaller modules/projects instead of moving a whole codebase to the .Net Core.

-• dotnet try-convert tool helps you convert your project to the .Net Core but it is not a guaranteed solution and it may cause subtle changes in behavior.
+• Dotnet try-convert tool helps you convert your project to the .Net Core, but it is not a guaranteed solution and may cause subtle changes in behavior.
 You can use it as a starting point to automate basic things.

 • Identify the “base” of the library.
 It could be the data models or classes and methods that are essential.
 Copy the base into a new .NET Core project.
 Make any changes needed to compile the code.
 Copy another layer of code and repeat it.